 Instagram is an amazing tool for language learners.
 For starters there are tons of teachers on IG, like myself for instance.
 Teachers post a picture or a short video with a relevant piece of language for the day and learners get to pick all levels of language.

-How do you find other teachers or language learners??
-Through hashtags– an important source of categorizing content on social media and Instagram where they pretty much run the show.
+Through hashtags (#)- these are an important source of categorizing content on social media and Instagram where they pretty much run the show.

-How you can find hashtags??
 If you’re learning Italian, you can simply start with #learnitalian and search it as a hashtag as shown below.
 But it doesn’t have to stop there.
 You can use them to look up words you are learning and help memorize vocabulary.
 Let’s say you’re not quite sure what the word papavero means.
 So you can write to the IG search engine and get many pics of papaveri.
 (Explained in picture) That will give you a visual hook that will make the word more memorable.
 Nice, right??

 So, how are you actually learning a language by skimming quickly at a post from an Italian account?
 Very little probably.
 That’s why practice comes in.